-For families with net assets totaling \$5,000 or less, the PHA will accept the family's self-certification of the value of family assets and anticipated asset income when applicable.
+Using its MTW authority, Housing Connect (HC) may accept a family's declaration of asset value and anticipated asset income at new admissions as well as at annual recertification totaling \$50,000 or less.
 The family's declaration must show each asset and the amount of income expected from that asset.
 All family members 18 years of age and older must sign the family's declaration.